GSA/piv-guides/pages/template.md

 # Structuring Your Guide and Using Markdown Text Editor

+This section provides:

-This section provides a Template to help you structure your guide and use Markdown, GitHub's text editor.
+* A Template that will help you structure your guide by using a suggested, basic outline.
+* Markdown Text Editor instructions (i.e., syntax) that will help you create and edit text in your GitHub Page.

-1. Go to the heading below entitled **Template with Markdown Syntax**.
+1. To use the Template, go to **Template with Markdown Syntax**.
 Copy the Template's text and and samples from the heading up to **Template Ends Here**.
 2. Now, go to your new Page in GitHub and click on the **pencil** symbol (top right-hand side of window).
 The **pencil** opens Markdown's writing and editing mode.
 3. Next, click on Line **1** of your Page (top left-hand corner) and paste in the copied Template.
 4. Scroll down to the bottom of your Page window.
 Click on the green **Commit changes** button to save these changes to your Page.